Denaʼina language: Grammatical categories

-Denaʼina indicates classification with obligatory verb prefixes, meaning the root verb appears at the end of the word.
-The verb will always specify a classification and often person, gender, or object prefixes that indicate aspects of the noun or object for transitive verbs, and aspects of the speaker for intransitive verbs.
-Person can also be indicated by suffixes on the noun; the singular person suffix on a noun is generally -en, whereas the plural suffix is generally -na or -ina.
+Denaʼina indicates classification with obligatory verb prefixes, and so the root verb appears at the end of the word.
+The verb will always specify a classification, in addition to often person, gender, or object prefixes that indicate elements of the noun.
+Number can also be indicated by suffixes on the noun; the singular person suffix on a noun is generally -en, whereas the plural suffix is generally -na or -ina.
 Plurals for non-persons that are animate are indicated by the noun suffixes -qa, -ha, and -yi.
 Inanimate plurals are unable to be indicated by a noun suffix, and instead attach to the verb.

 For examples of person indication on the verb, see the chart under the morphology section above concerning the verb root -lan.
 Denaʼina specifies between 1st person singular/plural, 2nd person singular/plural, 3rd person singular/plural, and areal.

 Verbs fall into many categories that are broadly lumped into "active" and "neuter", where an active verb indicates movement, a state of being incomplete, something being made, or in the production of sound, and a neuter verb indicates a general state of being that is complete.
 Categories of classification that are affixed to a verb also can refer to certain characteristics of the object of that verb.
 Depending on the gender affix that follows the classificatory affix, the nature of the object can change, as indicated by the following chart: